Series 1C1-1C157, 1931 - 1932.

 Serial number 1C12 set a record by ploughing 6880 acres in a run of 46 days, an average of 149 acres per day!

-A conversion kit was offered to convert gas 60s to diesel using the D8800 engine and these are distinguished by having had an extra 12 inches added to the chassis length (as well as not having a 1C serial number prefix), like the Best 60 in the picture below.
+Converted tractors are distinguished by having had an extra 12 inches or so added to the chassis length (as well as not having a 1C serial number prefix), like the Best 60 in the picture below.

 DIESEL SIXTY and DIESEL SIXTY FIVE Details